Compare UTLogin and Central Web Authentication (CWA)

-On Monday, June 24, 2013 the university began a year-long transition from the current Central Web Authentication (CWA) system to a new UT EID-based authentication system, UTLogin.
+On Monday, June 24, 2013 the university began a year-long transition from the Central Web Authentication (CWA) system to a new UT EID-based authentication system, UTLogin.
 UTLogin will provide a more flexible and secure UT EID authentication service for campus.

-The new login system, known as UTLogin, will have a number of benefits over Central Web Authentication (CWA):
+The new login system, known as UTLogin, has a number of benefits over Central Web Authentication (CWA):

 - A more contemporary look and feel.

-- Sites using UTLogin will not log you out automatically every 30 minutes.
+- Sites using UTLogin do not log you out automatically every 30 minutes.
 Instead, you will be logged out after 60 minutes of inactivity.

 - Removing the login popup window gets you to your destination more quickly.

 - Enhanced security features behind-the-scenes.

 What Did the Transition Look Like?

 An updated UT EID login page will be phased into use as university websites adopt UTLogin.
-The transition will be scheduled by phases in overlapping groups.
-UTLogin was released to the first transition group on June 24, 2013, and the current CWA system will be retired in June 2014.
+The transition was scheduled by phases in overlapping groups.
+UTLogin was released to the first transition group on June 24, 2013, and the current CWA system was retired in June 2014.

 During the transition, no action is required by UT EID holders.
-This change only affects the look of the UT EID login page itself; there will be no changes to password policies, password reset procedures, or other UT EID administration processes.
+This change only affects the look of the UT EID login page itself; there were no changes to password policies, password reset procedures, or other UT EID administration processes.